jphiljohnston/ActivityDashboardSample/README.md

 * Readme.md
   * This file

-The purpose of this gadget is to provide a working example of Adctivity Dashboard Gadget actions that are commonly desired.
+The purpose of this gadget is to provide a working example of Activity Dashboard Gadget actions that are commonly desired.
 Then by examining the syntax of this gadget, copies could be made and modify to the actual purposes desired.